-The Faculty of Arts has a great group of Peer Leaders who are here to support our Mentors.
-Peer Leaders are current University of Melbourne students who have a range of experience in mentoring, supporting students and student programs.
+The Faculty of Arts has a great group of Mentor Leaders who are here to support our Mentors.
+Mentor Leaders are current University of Melbourne students who have a range of experience in mentoring, supporting students and student programs.

 Get Involved – apply to become a Peer Mentor